#MoviePitch: The Vampire (A Universal Monster Shared Universe Concept)

 Alex brings the good news to Jonsey Johnson (early 30s, black, French/American dual citizen with links to Paris and Harlem), the head of expedition security, and Doctor Mary Jessica Van Helsing (early 30s, white, Dutch, she/her), the expedition’s leader.
 The three talk about the archaeological value of such a mission, as well as the political and regional dangers, and all three hint their parents raised them to be… cautious.
 Alex has a cat.
 Jonsey has a German shepherd.
 Mary has a fancy white rat.
 The three animals get along surprisingly well.

-Meanwhile at the abbey, looters are holding local workers at gunpoint, forcing them to use their digging tools to break through the back of the abbey’s basement wall.
+Meanwhile at the Abbey, looters are holding local workers at gunpoint, forcing them to use their digging tools to break through the back of the abbey’s basement wall.
 The looters have an old map that claims the “Eyes of the Dragon” have been locked away in a secret chamber.
 The looters think these are gems.

 But the Eyes of the Dragon actually refers to Dracula, who leaks out of a tomb under the Abby in a mist form when the wall is cracked, and one by one turns the looters and workers into his ghoul minions.
 Only one manages to flee out of the abbey, into the sunlight.

 The expedition decides to send the laborer back to the big city with half the expedition’s Romanian guards, to report the attack to the government.
 Alex, Joney, and Mary all three slip him letters to send to their respective parents, each without the others knowing.
+They establish a base camp.

 That night, the base camp is attacked by ghouls.
 The main character’s pets all send up warnings, allowing Alex, Jonsey, and Mary to gear up with their respective monster hunting equipment.
 (Alex’s are in the false bottom of a steamer trunk.
-Jonsey’s are stashed in muscial instrument cases.
+Jonsey’s are stashed in musical instrument cases.
 Mary’s are secreted away in a hidden drawer of her traveling work desk.)
 During the fight, they run into each other, and realize they all have anti-monster experience.

 Mary: “You’ve fought vampires before?”

 Alex: “Vampires?
 Those are real?!
 No, mummies.
-Mostly, And one dragon.”
+Mostly.
+And one dragon.”

 Jonsey: “Mummies are real?
 I’ve fought vampires and a dragons, yeah.
 Never a mummy.”